krck/repRec-api/README.md

 To verify that password login is disabled: Try connecting without your SSH key.
 It should fail.

-## 3.2 Firewall

-Install the ufw (Uncomplicated Firewall) tool
-`apt install ufw -y`

-Configure firewall rules for ssh and web-hosting
-`ufw allow OpenSSH`
-`ufw allow ssh`
-`ufw allow 80`
-`ufw allow 443`

-Activate and check the status
-`ufw enable`
-`ufw status`
+## 3.3 HTTPS/SSL Cert

+To use Auth0 in a dev/prod environment, HTTPS (SSL) certificate is required.
+To configure an SSL certificate, it makes sense to have a fixed domain registered.

+Domain certificate setup with `certbot`
+> Certificate location
+> ssl_certificate /etc/letsencrypt/live/www.reprec.com/fullchain.pem;
+> ssl_certificate_key /etc/letsencrypt/live/www.reprec.com/privkey.pem;

+Also added `nginx`hosting to the whole VPS, not just within the docker container.
+> nginx config location
+> /etc/nginx/sites-available/default

 # 4 Development Workflows
-Recurring workflows during development, from updating the database to updating the live website
+Recurring workflows during development, from updating the database to updating the live website.

+For "on VPS" debugging into the running docker containers use

+`docker ps -a` (to get the container id)
+`docker logs <container id>` (to view all console/error outputs)

 ## 4.1 Database